vimalchetu/java-sdk/README.md

    The method is responsible for the invocation of adjust operation on the Velocity REST server.<br/>

-<b>                                                                                                                      public VelocityResponse invokeAdjustRequest(com.velocity.models.request.adjust.Adjust adjustTransaction) throws VelocityIllegalArgument, VelocityGenericException, VelocityNotFound, VelocityRestInvokeException</b><br/>
+<b>                                                                                                                      public VelocityResponse adjust(Adjust adjustTransaction) throws VelocityIllegalArgument, VelocityGenericException, VelocityNotFound, VelocityRestInvokeException</b><br/>

 @parameter <b>adjustTransaction </b> - holds the values for the adjust request Adjust <br/>